-M. Required Course Hours:
+O. Required Course Hours:

-- 1. The total paramedic training program shall consist of not less than one thousand and ninety (1090) hours.
-These training hours shall be divided into: - A minimum of four-hundred and fifty (450) hours of didactic instruction and skills laboratories: - The hospital clinical training shall consist of no less than one-hundred and sixty (160) hours and the field internship shall consist of no less than four-hundred and eighty (480) hours. - The student shall have a minimum of forty (40) ALS patient contacts during the field internship as specified in Section 100153.
+- 1. The total paramedic training program shall consist of not less than one thousand and ninety (10904) hours.
+These training hours shall be divided into: - a.
+A minimum of four-hundred and fifty-four (4504) hours of didactic instruction and skills laboratories that shall include not less than four (4) hours of training in tactical casualty care principals as specified in California Code of Regulations Title 22, Division 9, Chapter 3.3, Article 3; - b.
+The hospital clinical training shall consist of no less than one-hundred and sixty (160) hours and the field internship shall consist of no less than four-hundred and eighty (480) hours. - The student shall have a minimum of forty (40) ALS patient contacts during the field internship as specified in Title 22, Division 9, Chapter 3.3, Section 100092.06.
 An ALS patient contact shall be defined as the student performance of one or more ALS skills, except cardiac monitoring and Cardiopulmonary Resuscitation (CPR), on a patient. - 3.
+When available, up to ten (10) of the required ALS patient contacts may be satisfied through use of high-fidelity adult simulation patient contacts. - 4.
+Students Shall document patient contacts utilizing EHR system under supervision of the preceptor. - a.
+Students shall perform the roll of team lead during a field internship and meet a minimum of twenty (20) documented experiences.
+A team lead is defined, as a minimum of and shall not be prompted by preceptor: - i.
+Lead coordination of field personnel - ii.
+Formulation of field impression - iii.
+Comprehensively assess patient condition and acuity - iv.
+Directing and implementing patient treatment - v.
+Determining patent disposition - vi.
+Leading the packaging and movement of the patient

-The minimum hours shall not include the following: - Course material designed to teach or test exclusively EMT knowledge or skills including CPR. - Examination for student eligibility. - The teaching of any material not prescribed in Section 100155 of this Chapter.
-(4) Examination for paramedic licensure. - 4.
+- 5. The minimum hours shall not include the following: - Course material designed to teach or test exclusively EMT knowledge or skills including CPR. - b.
+Examination for student eligibility. - c.
+The teaching of any material not prescribed in Title 22, Division 9, Chapter 3.3, Section 100155 of this Chapter 100092.07. - d.
+(4) Examination for paramedic licensure. - 6.
 The total CCP training program shall consist of not less than two-hundred and two (202) hours.
-These training hours shall be divided into: - A minimum of one-hundred and eight (108) hours of didactic and skills laboratories; and - No less than ninety-four (94) hours of hospital clinical training as prescribed in Title 22, Division 9, Chapter 4.
+These training hours shall be divided into: - a.
+A minimum of one-hundred and eight (108) hours of didactic and skills laboratories; and - b.
+No less than ninety-four (94) hours of hospital clinical training as prescribed in Title 22, Division 9, Chapter 4 3.3. - i.
+For at least half of the ALS the required forty (40) patient contacts, the paramedic student shall be required to provide the full continuum of care of the patient beginning with the initial contact with the patient upon arrival at the scene through transfer of care to the hospital personnel.

-N. Required Course Content:
+P. Required Course Content: